ahmadrezarahimi/efficientRBE/README.md

 ## Dependencies

 We use [petrelic](https://github.com/spring-epfl/petrelic), a Python wrapper around [RELIC](https://github.com/relic-toolkit/relic), to implement the scheme.
 For installation (Linux only) simply run `pip install petrelic` (full details [here](https://petrelic.readthedocs.io/en/latest/install.html)).
-For installation of petrelic on MacOS with Apple Silicon, please follow [here](https://github.com/ahmadrezarahimi/efficientRBE/blob/main/petrelic-macos.md).

 ## Setup

 Our RBE construction is implemented as a package in the [rbe](rbe/) directory.
 We use the BLS12-381 elliptic curve with asymmetric pairings.
 Add the package to your path in order to use it: